dojo/framework/docs/en/middleware/supplemental.md

 -   `i18n.set(localeData?: LocaleData)`
     -   Allows applications to set a specific locale.
 -   `i18n.get()`
-    -   Returns the currently-set locale, or `undefined` if no theme has been set.
+    -   Returns the currently-set locale, or `undefined` if no locale has been set.
 Typically used within an application's root widget.

 ## `dimensions`